AhmadHammad21/Taxi-Duration-Prediction/README.md

 ## Time taken to build this project
-- 6 Hours
+- 11 Hours

 ## Contributing
-Anyone can contribute
+Anyone can contribute.

 ## License
 I don't own the data for the NYC, I'm using it for educational purposes.